-However, you have little room for improvement, so it may be difficult to increase your score very much in a short period of time.
+Keep in mind that because your score is already relatively high, it may be difficult to increase your score very much in a short period of time.

 So, unless you just enjoy the challenge of trying to get a higher score, you don't need to worry about the number.
-Just keep doing what you have been doing, enjoy the convenience of well managed credit, and your credit scores will take care of themselves.
+Just keep doing what you have been doing, enjoy the convenience of well-managed credit, and your credit scores will take care of themselves.

 Thanks for asking.